Take the Next Step

 For more on careers in IS, visit:

 Students with a GPA of 3.0 or better may receive credit hours for internships.
-For opportunities in the Dayton area, contact Dr. Pramod Kantha for details.
+For opportunities in the Dayton area, contact December Green, Ph.D. for details.

-Students selected for the prestigious Washington Center Internship program gain valuable experience in their choice of governmental or non-governmental offices—while earning a semester’s worth of credit.
+Students selected for the prestigious Washington Center Internship program live in Washington DC for a semester and gain valuable experience in their choice of governmental or non-governmental offices—while earning a semester’s worth of credit.
 Learn more by going to The Washington Center website.
-Debra Wilburn from Wright State's Office of Career Services has coached many of our students through the application process.
-Contact Ms. Wilburn for more information.
+Wayne Stark from Wright State's Career Center has coached many of our students through the application process.
+Contact Wayne Stark for more information.

-The paid internships are available at many of the over 265 U.S. embassies, consulates and missions to international organizations around the world, as well as at the Department of State in Washington, D.C. and other locations throughout the U.S. Participants gain first-hand, hands-on experience, and learn the realities of working in - and with - Foreign and Civil Service professionals who are at the forefront of America's diplomatic efforts.
+The paid internships are available at many of the more than 265 U.S. embassies, consulates and missions to international organizations around the world, as well as at the Department of State in Washington, D.C., and other locations throughout the U.S. You can gain first-hand, hands-on experience, and learn the realities of working in, and with, foreign and civil service professionals at the forefront of America's diplomatic efforts.

-Unpaid internships are available in Fall and Spring Semesters and may earn college credit.
+Unpaid internships are also available in Fall and Spring Semesters and may earn college credit.

 Check out upcoming study abroad options on the University Center for International Education (UCIE) website.